diasfrancisco/Web-Scraper-WEBTOON/README.md

 ---

+Rescraping of data was prevented by using already extracted features such as the friendly_ID or the url.
+During each run the database is queried for the data that has already been extracted, this is compared against the data being scraped and if a match is found it means the data already has been scraped and can be skipped.
+Using this and asynchrounous techniques I was able to greatly reduce my run time leading to a more efficent and less time consuming scraping process.

 ## **Milestone 7: Containerising the scraper and running it on a cloud server**

 ---

+Docker is a key tool used to containerise programs.
+This means key binaries and other modules are present in an isolated environment which can be shipped to various users and run on systems that have major architectural differences.
+To containerise my scraper, I first installed and set up docker on my local machine.
+I then set up a Dockerfile to hold the instructions needed to create an image of my current scraper.
+The Dockerfile uses various commands such as BASE, ENV, RUN, COPY, WORKDIR and CMD to name a few.
+I set the base image as python 3.10.4 as my python interpreter run the code on python version 3.10.4 without any issues.
+Next, I used the RUN command to run the following commands...

+`RUN wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | apt-key add - `

+`RUN sh -c 'echo "deb [arch=amd64] https://dl.google.com/linux/chrome/deb/ stable main" >> /etc/apt/sources.list.d/google.list'`

+`RUN apt-get -y update`

+`RUN apt-get install -y google-chrome-stable`

+`RUN apt-get install -yqq unzip`

+``RUN wget -O /tmp/chromedriver.zip http://chromedriver.storage.googleapis.com/`curl -sS chromedriver.storage.googleapis.com/LATEST_RELEASE`/chromedriver_linux64.zip``

+`RUN unzip /tmp/chromedriver.zip chromedriver -d /usr/local/bin`

+These commands installed the latest version of chrome and chromedriver to the image.
+This is so selenium can run within this container.
+The image tagged `diasfrancisco/webtoon-scraper:v1.0` was then pushed to my public DockerHub repository.

+I then headed over to AWS to set up an EC2 instance to run my scraper on.
+I created a `t2.xlarge` EC2 instance and SSH'd into it using the VSCode extension `Remote Explorer`.
+Here I created a `docker-compose.yml` file to create a container that would make use of SeleniumGrid to run my tests.
+I set up both selenium hub and node chrome as services before pulling my image from the public DockerHub repository.
+Using a combination of these services, I was able to set up a network for my containers to talk to each other in, using both VNC and noVNC to monitor their actions.

 ## **Milestone 8: Monitering and alerting**

 ---

 ## **Milestone 9: Setting up a CI/CD pipeline for my Docker image**